CarterGames/MultiScene/README.md

 - More scene loading options
 - Additional attributes for more flexiability

+### Limitations
+- At present scenes don't wait for the last group to be fully unloaded before the new group is loaded in.
+Be aware of this when using this system in your games.

 ## How To Install
 Download the latest version of the project via the packages section of this repo & un-zip the downloaded files.
 Then either:
 1. Run the .unitypackage and proceed to follow the steps in import window in Unity